dylanjcurran/F1-Podium-Predictor/README.md

 # F1 Podium Predictor 🏎️

 Predicting Formula 1 podium finishes (top-3 results) using historical race data (1950–2023).

-This project employs leakage prevention techniques, feature engineering, calibration of probabilities, and model robustness across seasons and circuits.
+This project uses leakage prevention techniques, feature engineering, calibration of probabilities, and model robustness across seasons and circuits.

 ## 🚀 Project Overview
 - **Goal:** Predict whether a driver will finish on the podium (top-3).